Climate crisis: Not acting now will destroy lives, livelihoods, natural habitats, experts say | Science-Environment

 Ulka Kelkar, Director, Climate Programme, World Resources Institute India (WRI), said the report comes amid consternation over extreme weather, despite 30 years of warnings from the IPCC.

-''For India, the predictions in this report mean people laboring in longer and more frequent heatwaves, warmer nights for our winter crops, erratic monsoon rains for our summer crops, destructive floods and storms that disrupt power supply for drinking water or medical oxygen production.
+''For India, the predictions in this report mean people labouring in longer and more frequent heat waves, warmer nights for our winter crops, erratic monsoon rains for our summer crops, destructive floods and storms that disrupt power supply for drinking water or medical oxygen production.

 Roxy Mathew Koll, Senior Scientist, Indian Institute of Tropical Meteorology, said previous IPCC reports have already demonstrated that the climate is changing due to human-made greenhouse gas emissions.